What We Do

 Poison prevention brochures, telephone stickers, magnets and other printed materials written in various languages are provided to the general public by mail or internet to prevent exposures to hazardous substances, to promote awareness of poison prevention, and to increase utilization of poison control services.

 The Minnesota Poison Control System participates on the Minnesota Department of Health’s Commissioner’s Terrorism and Health Task Force.
-In cooperation with the Minnesota Department of Health and the American Association of Poison Control Centers, the Poison Center provides active surveillance to detect infectious disease outbreaks and chemical events.
+In cooperation with the Minnesota Department of Health and the America’s Poison Centers, the Poison Center provides active surveillance to detect infectious disease outbreaks and chemical events.

 Saving Lives and Money